 Late Night Eats in the Capital City

 As a self-proclaimed foodie, I like to eat pretty much whenever I am awake, and with my schedule, I am awake often.
-Currently, I’m taking two graduate-level classes, working fulltime and I have a two-year-old at home.
-Needless to say, I’m awake more than I am asleep.
-After playing with my daughter, feeding her, bathing her, reading three chapters of Higher Education in America and answering work emails, I sometimes find myself finally getting around to dinner well after the normal dinner hours.
-My busy and unpredictable schedule has led me to eat at some pretty odd times of the night, but it has also helped me to discover a few late night gems in Lincoln.
+Currently, I’m wrangling a three-year-old, working fulltime, running a small business, enjoying married life and trying to learn how to train a new puppy—so I’m awake more than I am asleep.
+After playing with my daughter, walking the dog, and answering work emails, I sometimes find myself finally getting around to dinner well after the normal dinner hours.
+My busy and unpredictable schedule has led me to eating at some pretty odd times of the night, but it has also helped me to discover a few late night gems in Lincoln.

-Blue Sushi Sake Grill is located in the historic Haymarket and is just a few blocks from my office.
+Blue Sushi Sake Grillis located in the historic Haymarket and is just a few blocks from my apartment in central downtown Lincoln.
 They serve a variety of delicious and creative sushi including specialty nigiri, sashimi, maki and both raw and not raw sushi rolls, so you can’t go wrong.
 The crunchy cabbage is one of their featured “not raw” sushi rolls and it’s my go-to.
 It holds up well if you can’t eat it right away, something I have learned to master as a new parent.
 If you’re looking for more than sushi (I know it happens) they also feature a great menu of shared plates and starters.
 My favorite is the edamame hummus which is served with curry crostini.
 Some nights I order this before I leave work, pick it up and eat it later that night; it’s simple and delicious.
-Blue is open late most nights of the week and has late night happy hour Friday and Saturday nights from 10:30 pm–midnight.
+Blue is open late most nights of the week and has late night happy hour Friday and Saturday nights from 10:30pm – midnight.

 Pro-Tip: Ask for extra red sauce, you won’t be sorry.